azdavis/rjsonnet/docs/types.md

 - `object`
 - `function`

 This may sound like `any`, but they are not quite identical.
+See discussion on [soundness](#soundness).

+See also discussion about [canonical forms](#canonical-forms) for interactions with other composite types.

 ### Functions